Holland: Culture

-The stereotypical image of Holland is a contrived amalgam of tulips, windmills, clogs, Edam cheese and the traditional dress (klederdracht) of the village of Volendam, far from the reality of everyday Holland.
+The stereotypical image of Holland is a contrived amalgam of tulips, windmills, clogs, Edam cheese, and the traditional dress (klederdracht) of the village of Volendam, far from the reality of everyday Holland.
 These stereotypes were deliberately created in the late 19th century by official "Holland Promotion" to attract tourists.

-The predominance of Holland in the Netherlands has resulted in regionalism on the part of the other provinces, a reaction to the perceived threat that Holland poses to their local culture and identity.
-The other provinces have a strong, and often negative, image of Holland and the Hollanders, to whom certain qualities are ascribed within a mental geography, a conceptual mapping of spaces and their inhabitants.
-On the other hand, some Hollanders take Holland's cultural dominance for granted and treat the concepts of "Holland" and "the Netherlands" as coinciding.
-Consequently, they see themselves not primarily as Hollanders, but simply as Dutch (Nederlanders).
-This phenomenon has been called "hollandocentrism".

 Languages

 The predominant language spoken in Holland is Dutch.
 Hollanders sometimes call the Dutch language "Hollands," instead of the standard term Nederlands.
 Inhabitants of Belgium and other provinces of the Netherlands use "Hollands" to mean a Hollandic dialect or strong accent.

 Standard Dutch was historically largely based on the dialect of the County of Holland, incorporating many traits derived from the dialects of the previously more powerful Duchy of Brabant and County of Flanders.
 Strong dialectal variation still exists throughout the Low Countries.
 Today, Holland proper is the region where the original dialects are least spoken, in many areas having been completely replaced by standard Dutch, and the Randstad has the largest influence on the developments of the standard language—with the exception of the Dutch spoken in Belgium.

 Despite this correspondence between standard Dutch and the Dutch spoken in the Randstad, there are local variations within Holland itself that differ from standard Dutch.
 The main cities each have their own modern urban dialect, that can be considered a sociolect.
 Some people, especially in the area north of Amsterdam, still speak the original dialect of the county, Hollandic.
 This dialect is present in the north: Volendam and Marken and the area around there, West Friesland and the Zaanstreek; and in a southeastern fringe bordering the provinces of North Brabant and Utrecht.
 In the south on the island of Goeree-Overflakkee, Zeelandic is spoken.